oroinc/documentation/user/concept-guides/content-management/web-catalog.rst

 Changing Storefront's Product Menu
 ----------------------------------

-Whether you use the master catalog or a web catalog to display your product collection on the website, you can further modify how your storefront menu looks by using the frontend menu.
+Whether you use the master catalog or a web catalog to display your product collection on the website, you can further modify how your storefront menu looks by using the storefront menu.

-There are several :ref:`frontend menus <frontend-menus-overview>` that make up the navigation of the website storefront.
+There are several :ref:`storefront menus <frontend-menus-overview>` that make up the navigation of the website storefront.
 The one that allows you to customize the main navigation menu in your storefront is called **commerce_main_menu**.
 It reflects the existing structure of your master catalog or :ref:`selected web catalog <user-guide--system--menu--menu-frontend>` and presents you with options to customize the name and position of its categories in the storefront without affecting the original master or web catalogs.

-Commerce_main_menu is located under **System > Frontend Menus**.
+Commerce_main_menu is located under **System > Storefront Menus**.

 .. image:: /user/img/concept-guides/web-catalog/commerce-main-menu.png
    :alt: Location of the menu associated with the main product menu in the storefront